lucato | 7 months ago | 3 comments | 1 like | 223 views

 That a new users hasn't found a way to make it work within that software.

 Don't get me wrong asking questions is a good thing but being self reliant also:

 The properties changes are shown with a Plus or Minus Sign.
 Plus means it is animated (it moves from one value to another) and the Minus means that it has a different setting then the Default and you can set this under Settings/ Options.
 So a Key can have more than one property.

 It is the Adobe thinking that needs to be adjusted: Say we apply the Adobe method to BluffTitler how many timelines would we get with a 100 layer show and how small would the preview window need to be set to see it all!
 Oke we could add a scroll menu on this timeline to see these individual property changes with maybe a counter telling us how many individual properties there are but that doesn't make it more clear it will add to the clutter.

 The best friend of novices and experts alike is the CTRL + Shift combination which lets you render each layer separately this in turn combined with the arrow up/down keyboard keys you can go swiftly thru any show.

 I hope to see some work from you and have fun while doing it and when you are stuck just ask it here in this community.

-komies, a week ago
+komies, 7 months ago